The b-functions of semi-invariants of quivers

 Since $x$ is a source in $c_x Q$, the absolute value of the $\GL_{\beta_x}$-weight of $f$ and $c_x(f)$ is $c_x(\alpha^i)_x$.
 Now applying Theorem \ref{thm:multicastle}, we get that

-Applying this to an admissible sequence we get the desired formula. \prend
+Applying this to an admissible sequence we get the desired formula. \end{proof}

 We call a semi-invariant $f\in \op{SI}(Q,\beta)$ \itshape reducible by reflections \normalfont if, after applying reflection functors finitely many times, we can reduce it to a constant function via the isomorphisms in (\ref{eq:isom2}).
 In this case, we can compute the $b$-function of $f$ by Theorem \ref{thm:bref}.
 Similarly, if $f_1,\dots,f_k\in \op{SI}(Q,\beta)$ are all reducible by reflections, then we can compute their $b$-function of several variables.
-Also, since we can argue recursively via the isomorphisms (\ref{eq:isom2}), we don't have to worry about the multiplicity-free requirement.

 \begin{proposition} Let $Q$ be a quiver without oriented cycles, $f\in \op{SI}(Q,\beta)$ a semi-invariant of weight $\langle \alpha,\cdot \rangle$.
-Assume one of the following cases holds: \begin{itemize} \item[(a)] The dimension vector $\alpha$ is preprojective or preinjective, or \item[(b)] The dimension vector $\beta$ is prehomogeneous, and any indecomposable in the canonical decomposition of $\beta$ is preprojective or preinjective. \end{itemize} Then $f$ is reducible by reflections. \end{proposition}
+Assume one of the following cases holds: \begin{itemize} \item[(a)] The dimension vector $\alpha$ is preprojective or preinjective, or \item[(b)] The dimension vector $\beta$ is prehomogeneous and any indecomposable in the canonical decomposition of $\beta$ is preprojective or preinjective. \end{itemize} Then $f$ is reducible by reflections. \end{proposition}